methanoliver/pandoc-fimfic/README.md

-* **Blackletter**: One other notable abuse of extra Unicode symbols that appears to work well is [Blackletter](https://en.wikipedia.org/wiki/Blackletter), or what is colloquially called, "Goth font" or "Fraktur": 𝕲𝖔𝖙𝖍
+* **Blackletter**: One other notable abuse of extra Unicode symbols that appears to work well is [Blackletter](https://en.wikipedia.org/wiki/Blackletter), or what is colloquially called, "Goth font" or "Fraktur": 𝕲𝖔𝖙𝖍.
+It has the same limitations as the letter block.

         [I don't recommend using it often.]{.blackletter}